Table of Contents

 - Simple math

-Bring this log to discuss with your health care provider as soon as possible.
+It will be important to bring this log to talk over with your health care provider as soon as possible.
 Even if you feel there is an explanation for the problems, it is important to tell your provider.

 If your health care provider believes you may have memory loss, he or she will likely refer you to a specialist such as a neurologist (a physician who specializes in the brain and nervous system), a psychiatrist, or a neuropsychologist (a professional who specializes in testing how the mind functions) for a complete exam.
 This will include "neurocognitive" testing (tests of your memory and concentration, reasoning, coordination, and problem solving).
 These tests can detect small changes in your cognitive ability and provide important information.

-You may also need to have a blood test called a lumbar puncture (also known as a spinal tap) to obtain a sample of spinal fluid.
+You may also need to have a blood test called a lumbar puncture (also known as a spinal tap) to obtain a sample of cerebrospinal fluid.
 A needle is inserted between the bones of the spine and a small amount of fluid is removed.
 Lumbar punctures are done with local pain medication so there is not a great deal of pain.
 Many HIV+ patients avoid getting this procedure because it sounds frightening, but the information gained can be very helpful in making a diagnosis and selecting treatments.
+Researchers have recently learned that those people with HIV virus in the cerebrospinal fluid are almost five times more likely to be depressed.
+In HIV+ people, therefore, depression may be an indication of damage to the brain.

 - Neurosyphilis (syphilis in the brain)